 The Fort Collins AMP includes an update to pedestrian and bicycle network, policy, and programming goals set in the 2011 Pedestrian Plan and 2014 Bicycle Plan and incorporates new goals for improving micromobility use.
+However, it also shifts the approach to achieving goals entirely based on delays in meeting previously stated goals.
+For example, the 2014 Bicycle Plan presented a 20 percent mode shift goal, which was not met in the specified time frame.
+The AMP took lessons learned from this and other previous planning work to determine what needed to change to achieve even loftier goals.

-This Fort Collins AMP demonstrates a systematic approach to intensify community efforts to make Fort Collins a place where every person can get anywhere in the city using active transportation safely, efficiently, and comfortably.
+The Fort Collins AMP demonstrates a systematic approach to intensify community efforts to make Fort Collins a place where every person can get anywhere in the city using active transportation safely, efficiently, and comfortably.
+Moreover, unike past efforts, AMP recommendations emphasize short trips, which are the most bikeable and walkable, elevate mode shift and safety goals, and addresss all forms of active transportation to achieve widespread improvements.